sandeepkasaragod/RAGE-workshop/day5/day5_GLUE_MADDOG.md

 Lineage designation is now taking place!
 This runs a lot faster on our own laptops, off of climb, as we automatically optimise parameters.

-It would take too long to run on climb, so we'll stop the run by pressing ctrl + z and instead look at a run I completed earlier on this dataset in the next session.
+It would take too long to run on climb, so we'll stop the run by pressing ctrl + c and instead look at a run I completed earlier on this dataset in the next session.